Brightify/Reactant/docs/parts/configuration.md

 Global configuration is a special instance of `Configuration` accessible by `Configuration.global`.
 This configuration is the default one for all things in Reactant.
 It is applied at the end of `init`.

-If you need to change configuration but only for some classes.
+If you need to change configuration but only for certain classes.
 You can create your own instance of `Configuration` by calling `init(copy: Configuration...)`.
-Notice the optional `copy` parameter, you can "inherit" the common settings for example from `Configuration.global` and then make your changes, while leaving the `Configuration.global` intact.
-Also it is possible to copy configuration from multiple instances of `Configuration`.
+Notice the optional `copy` parameter through which you can "inherit" the common settings for example from `Configuration.global`.
+After that you can make your changes, while leaving the `Configuration.global` intact.
+It's variadic as well, allowing you to copy configuration from multiple `Configuration` instances.
 Most likely that will result in conflict of some properties.
 In that case the priority is: `init(copy: leastSignificant, ..., mostSignificant)`.
 When you have your custom `Configuration` ready, assign it to instance of `Configurable` by `instance.configuration = customConfiguration`.

 ## Configurable

-`Configurable` is a helping protocol for classes that wants to use data from `Configuration`.
+`Configurable` is a helping protocol for classes that want to use data from `Configuration`.

 ```swift
 protocol Configurable: class {